anton-tchekov/unholy-c/README.md

 ##### jump Statement

-The `jump` statement is in some ways similar to the classic `switch-case`, with some limitations.
+The `jump` statement is similar to the classic `switch-case`, but with a few key differences.
 First, there are no case labels.
 The result of the expression at the top will be evaluated, and interpreted as a unsigned integer.
 It will then jump to the corresponding block, numbered starting from zero.
-This enables the jump statement to ALWAYS be compiled into a jump table.
+This enables the jump statement to **always** be compiled into a jump table.

-For example, the expression for a `jump` statement for the inputs [ 2, 4, 6, 8, 10 ]
-would look something like this:
+For example, the expression for a `jump` statement for the inputs [ 2, 4, 6, 8, 10 ] would look something like this:

     sub(shr(input, 1), 1)